cikl/cikl/README.md

 ## Documentation
 Currently?
 We haven't got much in the way of documentation.
 Please accept my appologies.

-## Issues and Milestones
+## Issues and Pull Requests

-All issues are managed within the primary repository, [cikl/cikl/issues](https://github.com/cikl/cikl/issues)
+All issues are managed within the primary repository: [cikl/cikl/issues](https://github.com/cikl/cikl/issues).
+Pull requests should be sent to their respective reposirotires, referencing some issue within the main project repository.

 ## Repositories